SubodhShil/AI-Machine-Learning/Revision Day 2/README.md

      - Multi-class classification: Contains more than two categories.
    - **Regression**: What to predict, guess or forecast *numerical values* based previously trained features.

-2. **Unsupervised Learning**: <u>**No output or label or dependent variable is provided**</u>, the algorithm divide dataset into multiple groups or clusters based on similarity of features.
+2. **Unsupervised Learning**: <ins>**No output or label or dependent variable is provided**</ins>, the algorithm divide dataset into multiple groups or clusters based on similarity of features.
 So, within a cluster the data is share similar traits whereas between clusters there are abundance of differentiable traits.

 3. **Reinforcement Learning**: Imitate real-world learning process of humans.
 Reinforce to do a task by providing rewards (if it continues to do the task in the correct way) or penalize (if it is not providing any good result).